Flight Rule #1 – You may not use the word “can’t” except in this sentence:

 Flight Rule #5 – Do not place expectations on yourself or others.

 We won’t expect you to climb to the top your first class or your 100th class.
 So don’t expect yourself to either.
 You are on your own journey.
 Placing expectations on yourself or others usually leaves you frustrated.
-I guess you can expect to have a great time, because you will no doubt about it.
+The only expectation here is: Expect to have a great time.

 What to Wear and Bring to Class